taubman33/react-router/README.md

 [Axios Documentation](https://github.com/mzabriskie/axios)

 > Note: Axios is just one of many Javascript libraries that we could use for handling requests.
 One of the big selling points of Node is the ability to mix and match technologies according to preference.
-Other commonly-used libraries for handling requests are Fetch and jQuery.
+Other commonly-used tools for handling requests are Fetch and jQuery.

 To load in the Axios module...